-For the automatic selection of the query videos, we had deployed a retrieval pipeline that estimated suitability of candidate videos as benchmarks.
-A video graph is constructed by connecting with an edge videos with high similarity score.
-The simlarity between videos derives from the visual similarity of the video content and the textual similarity of the video titles.
+For the automatic selection of the query videos, we had deployed a retrieval pipeline that estimated the suitability of candidate videos as benchmarks.
+A video graph is constructed by connecting with an edge the videos with high similarity score.
+The similarity between videos derives from the visual similarity of the video content and the textual similarity of the video titles.
 Then, the connected components of the video graph are extracted and filtered based on their size, the number of unique uploaders in the component, and the publication date of their videos.
 Attempting to find the original version of videos in each cluster, we chose the video that was published earliest as the query video.
 The total number of resulting queries using this process was 635.
-Since it would be overly time consuming to annotate all of them, we selected the top 100 as the final query set (ranked based on the size of the corresponding graph component).
-In the following Figure, some examples of video queries and relevant video for each association type from the FIVR-200K dataset are illustrated.
+Since it would be overly time-consuming to annotate all of them, we selected the top 100 as the final query set (ranked based on the size of the corresponding graph component).
+In the following Figure, some examples of video queries and relevant videos for each association type from the FIVR-200K dataset are illustrated.

 The dataset annotations can be found here, where you can find the events crawled from Wikipedia (events.json), the video annotations (annotation.json) and the Youtube video ids (youtube_ids.txt).